 Length and Time Phasing of Assistance

-Refer to program guidance.
+Not applicable for dissemination of technical information projects.
+For projects involving monetary assistance, refer to program guidance.
 Monetary awards may be subject to the Cash Management Improvement Act for payment and/or reimbursement of expenditures.
-See the following for information on how assistance is awarded/released: Payment based on Project need.

 Post Assistance Requirements